erukiti/go-msgpack/README.md

 go-msgpack
 ==========

-This is msgpack implement by Golang.
+This is msgpack implement for Golang.

 example.
 --------